Chicago XXXIV: Live in '75

-Chicago XXXIV: Live in '75 is a live album by the American band Chicago, their thirty-fourth album overall, recorded in 1975 and released in 2011.
+Chicago XXXIV: Live in '75 is a live album by the American rock band Chicago, their thirty-fourth album overall, recorded in 1975 and released in 2011.
 After releasing its eighth consecutive gold album in six years, Chicago embarked upon a stadium tour in 1975.
 The album includes selections from all of the group's albums through its then-current Chicago VIII.